-Food and Nutrition is taught as part of the Design and Technology curriculum at Key Stage 3.
+Cooking & Nutrition is taught as part of the Design & Technology curriculum at Key Stage 3.
 Our aim is for all pupils to know how to apply the principles of nutrition and healthy eating to ensure they can make informed decisions in relation to their own health and that of those around them.

-Pupils learn the importance of seasonality when selecting ingredients to encourage sustainability and why micronutrients are essential to our diet.
-Pupils will become competent in safely executing range of techniques and confident in the production, adaption and evaluation of a range of predominantly savoury dishes.
+Students learn the importance of food sources, seasonality and provenance when selecting ingredients to encourage sustainability and why micronutrients are essential to our diet.
+They develop undesrtanding of dietary needs and preferences and increasingly apply this as they become competent in safely executing range of techniques and confident in the production, adaption and evaluation of a range of predominantly savoury dishes.

-At GCSE, they may then move on to the WJEC Level 1/2 Vocational Award in Hospitality & Catering.
-This qualification has been designed to support pupils who want to learn about this vocational sector and the potential it can offer them for their careers or further study.
+At GCSE, students can elect to study WJEC Level 1/2 Vocational Award in Hospitality & Catering.
+This qualification has been designed to support students who want to learn about this vocational sector and the potential it can offer them for their careers or further study.

 We support literacy by…

 embedding the use of subject-specific technology, promoting informed discussion and encouraging extensive responses from students in both written and oral form.

 applying principles of ratios, fractions and measuring when using and adapting recipes.